guannanqu/guannanqu.github.io/_pages/about.md

 My CV can be found [here](https://drive.google.com/file/d/1M3vk4epE2VabphwW6PL0HAR_4n4-J3eG/view?usp=sharing) (updated in Dec 2023).

-**I am recruiting postdocs through the [CBI fellowship](https://carnegiebosch.cmu.edu/fellowships/index.html).
-If you are interested, feel free to reach out!**

 ### Recent updates
 - Our [paper](https://ieeexplore.ieee.org/document/9721402) has been selected as the 3rd paper out of the top 5 papers